hashchange/backbone.declarative.views/README.md

 On the face of it, using data attributes on one tag to describe another tag seems nonstandard and indirect.
 You may wonder why the markup for `el` can't just be part of the HTML in the template.

-As it turns out, this kind of approach is fraught with problems.
+As it turns out, that kind of approach is fraught with problems.
 See the [related Backbone issue][backbone-issue-546] for a discussion. [@tbranyen lists][comment-tbranyen] some of the difficulties.
 Also check out the [comment by @jashkenas][comment-jashkenas].

 ## Build process and tests